 Using knowledge gained from his careers in shipping, ironworks, and railroads, Bushnell had developed a design for a conventional steamer armored with a layer of iron bars over iron rails.
 Seeking some confirmation of his ideas, Bushnell visited the New York office of Captain John Ericsson, renowned for his patented marine screw and other designs in the area of naval architecture.
 Inquiring as to the probability that his ship, later christened the Galena, could in fact carry the weight of the proposed armor, armament, and operating equipment, Bushnell agreed to wait a day for an answer to his questions.

 According to Bushnell's own recollections, recorded in an 1877 letter to Gideon Welles, he returned the next day to collect Ericsson's verdict.
-Ericsson confirmed that the Galena could "easily carry the load" Bushnell had proposed, and further he asserted that it could "stand a six-inch shot if fired from a respectable distance."
+Ericsson confirmed that the Galena could "easily carry the load" Bushnell had proposed.
+Further, he asserted that it could "stand a six-inch shot if fired from a respectable distance."

 Then, according to Bushnell, at the close of their interview, Ericsson asked if Bushnell had time to take a look at one of his designs.
 He brought forth a plan for a ship with "a floating battery absolutely impregnable to the heaviest shot or shell."
 Previously proposed to and rejected by the French Emperor Napoleon III in 1854, the model featured a nearly submerged hull and a single revolving turret fixed to its deck.
 Embittered by some unpleasant dealings with the Naval Department over a tragic incident with the warship Princeton nearly twenty years earlier, Ericsson had resolved never to do business with the government again—but he couldn't resist sharing his ingenious design with a kindred spirit.